-- Demolish with requirement to allow our historian to document architectural style/Fabrication techniques and take samples for the Haymarket museum (Last choice). - Replacement - All architectural element styles used on the original Lewis home must be incorporated into the new structure.
-This includes the foundation/porch stone work. - Exterior paint needs to incorporate a traditional three color palette typical of the Lewis homes. - o ARB approval is required. - Remove and replace both buildings from the property (5th choice) - Follow removal/replacement recommendations as preference #4 - Remove and replace one building from the property, completely remove the other building from the property (6th choice) - Follow removal/replacement recommendations from preference #4 - Remove both buildings from the property (last choice) - Follow removal recommendations from preference #4
+- All architectural element styles used on the original Lewis home must be incorporated into the new structure.
+This includes the foundation/porch stone work. - Exterior paint needs to incorporate a traditional three color palette typical of the Lewis homes. - ARB approval is required. - Remove and replace both buildings from the property (5th choice) - Follow removal/replacement recommendations as preference #4 - Remove and replace one building from the property, completely remove the other building from the property (6th choice) - Follow removal/replacement recommendations from preference #4 - Remove both buildings from the property (last choice) - Follow removal recommendations from preference #4